A secure, real-time cloud storage SDK with a familiar localStorage

 apiSecret: 'your-api-secret'

-}, 'your-id') // optional unique object ID
+}, 'your-object-id') // optional explicit ID

 await nls.setItem('key', 'value')